OUR GUEST ARTISTS THIS YEAR...

 Teatro Emigrato was born from the desire of a group of European immigrants in Ireland to find a way of personal expression through theatre.
 This group includes people of different nationalities, age and backgrounds.

 Director Gerardo Placido founded Teatro Emigrato in 2012.
-A renown Italian actor and director, Gerardo debuted in "Nina", 1976, a film directed by Vincente Minelli, starring with Ingrid Bergman and Lina Minelli.
+A renown Italian actor and director, Gerardo debuted in "Nina", 1976, a film directed by Vincente Minelli, starring with Ingrid Bergman and Liza Minelli.
+One of the great names of Italian cinema, he has starred in countless theatre and cinema roles in Italy and around Europe.

-Since then he has starred in several various theatre and cinema roles.
-He currently teaches at the University of Salzburg with prof. Michael Haychmair and at the Universita' Cattolica in Milan.
+He currently teaches at the University of Salzburg and at the Universita' Cattolica in Milan.

 Dario Rodighiero & Giulio D'Agostino